 Grading Categories Grading Breakdown Video Introduction + Policy Quiz: Due the first week of classes, this prepares all students for interaction and course policies.
-Video 30 points Policy Quiz 20 points 50 points Perusall Annotations/Discussions: Perusall will be utilized in a college history course to enhance student engagement with the textbook and supplemental materials.
-Students will collaboratively annotate readings, allowing them to discuss and analyze key concepts in real-time.
-This platform will facilitate deeper understanding through interactive discussions and questions within the text.
-Instructors can monitor participation and provide feedback directly on the annotations, ensuring that students are comprehensively engaging with the course materials.
-8 @ 25 points each 200 points Reflective Learning Analysis : (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
+Video 30 points Policy Quiz 20 points 50 points Reflective Learning Analysis: (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
 In the essay, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-4 assignments @ 25 points each 100 points History Labs : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+4 assignments @ 40 points each 160 points History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 assignments @ 50 points each Research Writing : Based upon sources provided by the instructor, students will complete the research process about topics in American history.
+4 assignments @ 60 points each 240 points Research Writing: Based upon sources provided by the instructor, students will complete the research process about topics in American history.
 This includes understanding terminology and skills associated with the research process.
 Writing skills will be developed to enhance argumentation, evidential support, grammar and mechanics.
-4 assignments @ 50 points 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+4 assignments @ 55 points 220 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 4 quizzes @ 50 points each 200 points Final Exam: Cumulative final based upon concepts from the entire semester.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 7 quizzes @ 40 points each 280 points Final Exam: Cumulative final based upon concepts from the entire semester.
 Final exam consists of multiple choice, short answers, and essay questions.
 The final exam is timed and will be proctored using HonorLock.
 Please set aside a time to take this exam in a quiet place.
 150 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
-Please do not ask for "extra credit" as it is built into the grading categorie s.
+Please do not ask for "extra credit" as it is built into the grading categories.